 Real Property

-• Plaintiff attended an open house at a property that was for sale.
+- Mediated a case wherein the plaintiff attended an open house at a property that was for sale.
 She tripped on a step and fell severely injuring her shoulder.
 She sued the property owner for premises liability and the real estate broker for negligence.
 The defendants denied any liability.

 Transaction